Helen Crawfurd: The End of WWI

 In 1918, Crawfurd was elected as vice-chair of the Scottish division of the Independent Labour Party (ILP), and was said to be a convincing speaker when she spoke in the Market Place at the branch meeting in Loftus.
 Shortly afterwards, Crawfurd became a founder member of the ILP's left-wing faction, which was campaigning for it to affiliate to the Communist International.
 Crawford went to Moscow in 1920, with Marjory Newbold, Sylvia Pankhurst, Willie Gallacher and others for the Congress of the Third Communist International and interviewed Lenin.
+Crawfurd announced her resignation from the Independent Labour Party in November 1921.
 When the affiliation policy was defeated, Crawfurd joined the new Communist Party of Great Britain (CPGB).
 She served on its Central Committee and involved herself in various journalistic projects.
 She also became secretary of Workers' International Relief.